MCL Tear Earth City, MO

 • Direct Impact or Trauma:

-• Contact Sports: Football, soccer, and hockey players in Earth City, MO commonly face direct hits to the outer knee, causing the inner knee to overstretch or tear.
+• Contact Sports: Football, soccer, and hockey players in Earth City, MO commonly face direct hits to the outer knee, leading to overstretching or tearing of the inner knee.

-• Twisting Movements: Activities like basketball or skiing that involve quick pivoting or twisting motions, may strain the MCL.
+• Twisting Movements: Sports that require rapid pivoting or twisting motions, such as basketball or skiing, are capable of straining the MCL.
 Landing awkwardly from a jump can twist the knee, causing MCL damage.

-• Poor Conditioning or Muscle Imbalance: Insufficient knee muscle strength may heighten the risk of MCL tears due to overcompensation by the ligament.
+• Poor Conditioning or Muscle Imbalance: Inadequate strength in the muscles around the knee may heighten the risk of MCL tears due to overcompensation by the ligament.
 Quadriceps and hamstring imbalances may destabilize the knee, adding strain to the MCL.

 Symptoms of an MCL Tear